See Spot Run (band)

 See Spot Run is a Canadian rock band from Montreal, Quebec.

 History

-Early Years: Ten Stories High & Weightless
+Early years: Ten Stories High and Weightless

 See Spot Run released an EP titled Traces in 1993.
 Their first full-length album, Ten Stories High, was released in 1997 on DEP/Universal.

 The band gained success with "Weightless", the title track and lead single from their second full-length album which reached No. 9 on the BDSrock chart, No. 6 on the top 40 chart, and No. 5 on the all Canadian chart.
 The song was certified by Neilson BDSradio as the highest charted independent song on the rock chart since the inception of BDS".
 It also received the "Breakout Single of The Year Award" by the Canadian Association of Broadcasters.
 The band also won the "Concert of the Year Award" from Wire Magazine shortly after.